tarekziade/share/flow.rst

   1/ encrypt the private key and publish it into the key server 2/ derive the private key directly from kb so one device may regenerate it the brainstorming is happening here: https://etherpad.mozilla.org/rRbsvxu1oL
-- what happens to the data that's encrypted when the key changes ? (product question)
+- since we're aiming at a forward secrecy system, what happens to the data that's encrypted when the key changes ? (product question)